d29parkar/Smart_Glasses-Stick/README.md

 **Expected Outcomes:**
 **Smart Goggles **: This is a form of goggles, intended to be worn by the user whenever he/she is traveling outside.
 This would help the user by:
-● Recognizing faces known by the user by referencing an already existent set of the facial database created by the user.
+1. Recognizing faces known by the user by referencing an already existent set of the facial database created by the user.

-● Detecting any obstacle present above the waist level of the user(upto 2m ahead of the user) which is not usually detected by regular canes.
+2. Detecting any obstacle present above the waist level of the user(upto 2m ahead of the user) which is not usually detected by regular canes.

-Smart stick : Shaped like a regular cane, this would be carried by the user in place of a normal blind man’s cane and would be used to:
+**Smart stick :** Shaped like a regular cane, this would be carried by the user in place of a normal blind man’s cane and would be used to:
-● Navigate through the streets using GPS.
+1. Navigate through the streets using GPS.
-● Detect obstacles located below the waist. (upto 0.5m ahead of the user)
+2. Detect obstacles located below the waist. (upto 0.5m ahead of the user)

 **Additional features:**
 ● A buzzer would be incorporated with the set that would be activated by the user voice.
-This would help the user in finding the gadgets in case of misplacing any of the article. ually impaired in their day-to-day activities.
+This would help the user in finding the gadgets in case of misplacing any of the article.
 The proposed expected outcome for our smart goggles + smart stick combo is to produce sustainable products so that visually impaired folks get access to an economical and comfortable object so as to measure their way of life well.
 In an exceedingly developing country like India, there's a desire for a value-effective resolution so most of the folks will have an effective product in hand.
 Thus via exploitation of such good